*Investing Simple is affiliated with Fundrise and we may earn commissions if you click on a Fundrise link*

 Another way you can earn compound interest is through dividends.
 Dividends are regular cash payments paid out to shareholders.
 A company can decide to retain earnings or share the earnings with shareholders in the form of dividend payments.

-Another common way that people earn compound interest is by investing in real estate.
-Consider a flipper for example.
-This is a type of real estate investor who buys a piece of real estate, fixes it up and sells it for a profit.
+Here is one of the ways that you can earn compound interest through real estate.
+Consider an investor who flips properties for a living.
+This is a type of real estate investor who buys a piece of real estate for cheap, fixes it up, and sells it for a profit.

 In Year 1, they invest $100,000 in a piece of real estate.
-They fix it up and after expenses they make a profit of $15,000 on the flip.
+They fix it up and after expenses, they make a profit of $15,000 on the flip.
 This investor made a return of 15%.

 In Year 2, they invest $115,000 in another piece of real estate.
 They fix it up and they earn another 15% return, but this time it is a profit of $17,250!

 There are a number of advantages to this.
-First of all, the minimum to get started is just $500 making the barriers to entry significantly lower.
+First of all, the minimum to get started is just $10 making the barriers to entry significantly lower.
 Second of all, you are investing in a diversified pool of real estate and not just one property.

-If you own a two family house and one of the units goes vacant, you just lost 50% of your rental income from the property.
+If you own a two-family house and one of the units goes vacant, you just lost 50% of your rental income from the property.
 If you and 1,000 other people collectively own 10,000 units of real estate all over the world, one vacancy will not make a difference.
 That is the beauty of diversification.

 Fundrise is a great investment option for earning compound interest!